-In this post, we are gonna do a brief review of the Bauer Supreme 2S Pro hockey stick.
+In this post, we are going to do a brief review of the Bauer Supreme 2S Pro hockey stick.
 It has traditional shaft dimensions with a little bit more squared corners and straight sidewalls.

 Bauer Supreme 2S Pro Stick Review